Overcoming Objections to Brain Preservation

-I firmly believe that giving each of us more options to preserve any information we individually may want available for the future, including our own memories and identities, is a wise and ethical act, as long as the act of preservation can be proven to have informational value in model organisms, and it can done sustainably with respect to the environment.
+I firmly believe that giving each of us more options to preserve any information we individually may want available for the future, including our own memories and identities, is a wise and ethical act, as long as a minority of neuroscientists expects that the act of preservation may have informational value, and it can done sustainably with respect to the environment.

 If we had a validated and affordable brain preservation option available to us at the end of our lives, some of us would presently choose to preserve our mental information.
 Many others would presently not, and many of us have strong views on the nature of death, for ourselves and others.
-But if preservation can be validated to preserve memories in any model organism, a compelling case can be made that making the preservation option available for all who might want it, and championing the ability of each of us to make our own free choices on this matter, will be a great advance in building the kind of world we want.
+Nevertheless, if preservation can be validated to preserve even simple episodic memories in well-studied synaptic circuits in any higher model organism, a validation that has already occurred for lower organisms and which may arrive long before we have a complete theory all the ways memories and personality are stored in the brain, a compelling case can be made that making the preservation option available for all who might want it, and championing the ability of each of us to make our own free choices on this matter, will be a great advance in building the kind of world we want.

-In coming to understand ourselves as informational entities, a key insight insight, for many of us, is recognizing the patternist nature of self.
+In coming to understand ourselves as informational entities, one important insight is recognizing the patternist nature of self.
 What we call our memories, our personality, and our “self” is not our matter but is in fact a complex and special informational pattern held in our biology.
 We know this because when sufficiently complex patterns in our brain are replicated in technology, as happens when a cochlear or retinal implant is integrated into a deaf or blind person’s nervous system, this small part of their self now operates as technology.
 It is thus the pattern that matters, not the “substrate”.

 As we will argue, our science and technology are presently engaged in an accelerating process of replicating, preserving, and “uploading” our biological patterns into significantly faster, more durable, and capable technological ones.
 This process of “pattern uploading” from biology to technology may be as natural, useful, and universe-driven as it is human-chosen.
 If brain preservation works, a question the BPF was founded to investigate, it will only be the latest in a long series of technological advances on Earth that increasingly capture and improve our all our unique and valuable biological patterns.